thasso/pyjip/docs/source/tools_and_pipelines.rst

 Template Filters
 ----------------
-Template filters can be a very powerful tool to simplify processing users input and reduce the number of ``if/else`` statements in templates.
+Template filters can be a very powerful tool to simplify processing users input and to reduce the number of ``if/else`` statements in templates.
 For example:

 .. code-block:: bash